NeonLaw/codebase/README.md

 ## Docker Compose

 You can run a version of our API locally via `docker-compose up`.
-If you proceed this way, we recommend you start your development server with `yarn develop:ci` instead of `yarn develop` as the latter will point to `localhost:3000` instead of `https://api.neonlaw.net/graphql`.
+If you proceed this way, we recommend you start your development server with `yarn develop:local` instead of `yarn develop` as the latter will point to `localhost:3000` instead of `https://api.neonlaw.net/graphql`.

 ## Third Party SaaS Services